LISA and the LISA Science Team: LISA Science

-Over 200 stellar- mass BHBs (sBHBs) have been detected by the LIGO-Virgo-KAGRA collaboration (LVK) of ground detectors~\cite{LIGOScientific:2025pvj}, which is expected to reach~$\sim10^4$ by the time LISA flies .
-These catch binaries merging, when most have circularised; LISA will see sBHBs earlier in their inspiral with sensitivity to eccentricity (informs formation channels) and possibly environmental effects.
+Over 200 stellar-mass BHBs (sBHBs) have been detected by the LIGO-Virgo-KAGRA Collaboration (LVK) of ground detectors~\cite{LIGOScientific:2025pvj}, which is expected to reach~$\sim10^4$ by the time LISA flies .
+Ground detectors catch binaries merging, when most have circularised; LISA will see sBHBs earlier in their inspiral (green and gray lines in Fig.~\ref{fig:sensitivity}) with sensitivity to eccentricity (informs formation channels) and environmental effects.
 BHs that grew together, from massive stars of a stellar binary collapsing, expect low eccentricity and aligned spins.
 Binaries formed via dynamical capture will generate a more random distribution of spins in eccentric orbits.
-LISA may also detect higher-mass sBHBs, like GW190521~\cite{LIGOScientific:2020iuh}, that sit in the theoretical BH pair- instability mass-gap (a range of masses for which BHs can not form directly from star collapse~\cite{Woosley:2021xba}).
-BHs in this range form via hierarchal mergers~\cite{Gerosa:2021mno} or a combination of mergers and accretion within a disk~\cite{Tagawa:2020qll, Bartos:2025pkv}, with each having their own signatures in the wavefroms~\cite{Inayoshi:2017hgw}, and hence environmental information.
-In addition LISA may see a sBHB that is later detected by ground detectors, allowing a multi-band detection and the ability to send early alerts (months prior to merger), with sky position and expected merger time (down to seconds), to both the EM community (to search for EM counterparts) and the ground detectors (ensure they are live).
-Multiband detections are notable probes in testing Einstein's relativity~\cite{Baker:2022eiz} and as dark sirens in cosmology~\cite{Muttoni:2021veo}, the subject of the fifth and sixth science objectives respectively (MBHBs and EMRIs also play large parts in these objectives but this is outside of the scope of this review).
+LISA may also detect higher-mass sBHBs, like GW190521~\cite{LIGOScientific:2020iuh}, that sit in the theoretical BH pair-instability mass-gap (a range of masses for which BHs can not form directly from star collapse~\cite{Woosley:2021xba}).
+BHs in this range form via hierarchal mergers~\cite{Gerosa:2021mno} or a combination of mergers and accretion within a disk~\cite{Tagawa:2020qll, Bartos:2025pkv}, with each having their own signatures in the waveforms~\cite{Inayoshi:2017hgw}, and hence environmental information.
+In addition, LISA may see a sBHB that is later detected by ground detectors, allowing a multi-band detection and the ability to send early alerts (months prior to merger), with sky position and expected merger time (down to seconds), to both the EM community (to search for EM counterparts) and the ground detectors (ensure they are taking data).
+Multiband detections are notable probes in testing Einstein's relativity~\cite{Baker:2022eiz} , the subject of SO5.
 In modelling sBHBs, due to their comparable mass, one may use the same waveform families and techniques as MBHBs (where generic waveforms are also required).